ConorIA/senamhi/README.md

 list of stations and shows them on a map powered by the [Leaflet](http://leafletjs.com/) library.
 Like the previous function, the map function is even smart enough to take a search as its list of stations as per the example below.
+Note that this mapping functionality requires the **leaflet** package to be installed, and it is not included as a dependency of
+**senamhiR**.

 #### Show a map of all stations that are between 30 and 50 km of Machu Picchu